Equivariant Degenerations of Plane Curve Orbits: Known orbit classes of special quartic curves

-In order to calculate the orbit class of a general quartic with a triple point, we will need to know $p_C$ in the case where $C$ is the union of four lines, with no three concurrent.
+In order to calculate the orbit class of a general quartic with a triple point, we will need to know $\p_Q$ in the case where $Q$ is the union of four lines with no three concurrent, i.e. a complete quadrilateral.
+The method is simply to ``present'' the orbit closure $\P \Orb(Q)$ by a more accessible variety.

-\begin{prop} Let $C$ be the union of four lines, no three concurrent.
+\begin{prop} Let $Q$ be the union of four lines, no three concurrent.
 Then,

-Here, $\#\on{Aut}(C)=24$. \end{prop}
+Here, $\#\on{Aut}(Q)=24$. \end{prop}

+\begin{proof} We will closely follow the ideas in \cite[Theorem 3.1]{FNR06}.
+Let $\mathcal{V} \to B$ be an arbitrary rank $3$ vector bundle.
+Consider the map